PoojaB01/CS342_NetworksLab/Assignment 3/Submission/README.md

   * Pooja Gajendra Bhagat , Department: CSE, Roll number: 180101057
   * Saurabh Baranwal, Department: CSE, Roll number: 180101072

 The following is a C-based implementation of File Transfer Protocol (FTP).
-It has the following 4 functionalities:
+It has the following 5 functionalities:
  * PUT : Transfer a file from client's to server's disk
  * GET : Fetch a file from server's disk to client's disk
  * MGET : Fetch all files of a given extension from server's disk to client's disk
  * MPUT : Transfer all files of a given extension from client's disk to server's disk
+ * ls : List all files

 Along with the above 4 functionalities, a file overwrite feature is also implemented i.e. if a file that is to be transferred already exists in the destination directory; the user must specify Y or N to let the system know if the existing file has to be overwritten or not.